prudhvir3ddy/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components # reusable components goes in this folder │   ├── Book.js
+    │   ├── Fab.js
+    │   └── Shelf.js
+    ├── pages # each screen or a page you see in web goes in here │   ├── Home.js
+    │   └── Search.js
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains Routes to all endpoints.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.